Skip to main content Skip to secondary navigation

 • and one faculty letter of recommendation.

-Stanford undergraduates must be a declared economics major and must be writing or planning to write an honors thesis in the areas of:
+Stanford undergraduates must be writing or planning to write an honors thesis in the areas of:

 • International economics, or